-Situated at the western end of the east region, this town is only about 30 minutes from SJU airport, which contributes to its development as a major commercial center for the Island, including more than 40 factories producing clothes, leather, electronics, and more.
+Because of its location, Caguas is known as the “Heart and Center” of Puerto Rico.
+Situated at the western end of the east region, this town is only about 30 minutes from Luis Muñoz Marín International Airport (SJU), contributing to its development as a major commercial center for the Island, including more than 40 factories producing clothes, leather, electronics, and more.

-Also known as la Ciudad Criolla ("Creole City,") Caguas is home to a handful of museums and an ecological center.
+Also known as la Ciudad Criolla (The Creole City), Caguas is home to several museums and an ecological center.
 The town square is undergoing a revitalization, with new restaurants and events being added all the time.

 Things to Do

 The Jardín Botánico y Cultural de Caguas William Miranda Marín is a gem in Caguas.
-A true treasure of history, this 60-acre park consists of not only the gardens but the remains of Hacienda San José, a 19th-century sugar cane plantation.
+A true treasure of history, this 60-acre park consists of not only the gardens but the remains of Hacienda San José, a 19th-century sugar-cane plantation.

 Nightlife and Events

 Caguas is booming with many festivals, cultural activities, and shows.

 One of the main nighttime attractions is the Paseo de los Artistas, which occurs on the third Saturday of every month.
 Here, the area that turns into an outdoor festival, called the Paseo de los Artistas Festival.
 Be ready to walk, eat, drink, dance, and appreciate the works of Puerto Rican and international makers that have made this space their workshop.
 Another event that happens every last Friday of each month is the Al Fresco Music and Culinary Festival, which celebrates the local food and music scene.
 Both activities start at 6 p.m.